Call:+98 913 408 2818

 – practical Iranian tiles are also used for floor and wall covering in different spaces.
 They usually use different types of porcelain to provide strength, high quality, brilliance, and beauty.

-Today, Iranian tiles are mostly produced in the form of ceramic or porcelain tiles, and they are sold in the domestic and international markets in more modern designs such as cement look tiles, marble look tiles, wood pattern tiles, mosaic pattern tiles, and brick patterns tiles.
+Today, Persian tiles are mostly produced in the form of ceramic or porcelain tiles, and they are sold in the domestic and international markets in more modern designs such as concrete look tiles, marble look tiles, wood pattern tiles, mosaic pattern tiles, and brick patterns tiles.

-Unique Features of Iranian Tiles That Set Them Apart
+Unique Features of Persian Tiles That Set Them Apart

 • The strength and durability of Iranian tiles are famous.